 If the non-AP MLD is indicating to delete an existing link, it shall set the fields in the Per-STA Profile subelement as follows:

-The Link ID subfield shall be set to the link identifier of the AP affiliated with the AP MLD that is operating on the link that is requested to be deleted from the ML setup.
+The Link ID subfield shall be set to the link identifier of the AP affiliated with the AP MLD that is operating on the link that is requested to be deleted from the setup links.
 The Complete Profile subfield shall be set to 0.
 The STA MAC Address Present subfield shall be set to 1.
 The AP Removal Timer Present subfield shall be set to 0.
 The Reconfiguration Operation Type subfield shall be set to 3.
 The Operation Parameters Present subfield shall be set to 0.
 The NSTR Indica- tion Bitmap Present (#22078)subfield shall be set to 0.

 The STA MAC Address subfield in the STA Info field shall be set to the (#22079)MAC address of the non-AP STA operating on the link indicated by the link ID, which is requested to be deleted.